 Air hangar floors in civil and military airports and heliports have special requirements and specifications.
 Whether in a maintenance hangar, fuel hangar or storage hangar, floors are expected to possess exacting performance characteristics that help promote operational efficiency and safety.

-Florock’s air hangar epoxy floor finishes have been consistently specified by the U.S. Government for more than 25 years, listed by the Master Painters Institute (MPI) and continue to be installed and serve in hundreds of facilities around the globe.
+Florock’s air hangar epoxy floor finishes have been consistently specified by the U.S. Government for more than 25 years and continue to be installed and serve in hundreds of facilities around the globe.

 Air Hangar Epoxy Floor Characteristics

 From privately-owned hangars to large government complexes, when it comes to hangar flooring, the same basic considerations apply to all:

 - Light reflectivity—Depending upon the epoxy floor finish selected for either military or commercial settings, the level of light reflectivity of the floor surface can improve illumination above and underneath aircraft, and it reduces the need for additional light fixtures, thereby helping to curb energy costs.
 Overall visibility is improved, even as mechanics work beneath large aircraft fuselage and wings, allowing foreign object debris (FOD) to be easily spotted on the clean surface and removed.